 Any reasonable expense, given the summary above, necessary for the publication of a book, article, or work in another medium is eligible if the cost is not one covered by the publisher.
 Faculty members who are uncertain whether their expenses qualify for reimbursement under this program should contact the director.

-Applicants requesting reimbursement should specify the amount and nature of the costs involved, and should support their requests with appropriate documents (e.g., publisher's invoices, bills for preparation or permissions, etc).
+Applicants requesting reimbursement should specify the amount and nature of the costs involved and should support their requests with appropriate documents, including a bill or invoice that shows the faculty has paid the costs and proof that the work has been accepted for publication.
 The director authorizes the reimbursement and announces it at the next meeting of the steering committee.
 For subvention requests and unusual requests for other reimbursements, the director submits the request to the committee for consultation.